MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 2. Fixed a bug in consensus fasta,which cause an error during the generation of consensus sequence when there is an INDEL in vcf file.
 3. Fixed a bug in generate_rem_report.py,which caused Identification.txt to display abnormally in the HTML report.

+Jun 2, 2020
+1. Fixed a bug in Windows.Depth.svg

 ## Requirements:
 Before running this pipeline, you need to make sure that several pieces of software and/or modules are installed on the system: